Named Among the Best Plastic Surgeons in Boston

-Dr. Taylor and Dr. Sullivan can create the delicate structures and a normal appearing ear with less prominence.
-The otoplasty procedure is also known as ear setback or ear pinning.
+Experienced Boston Otoplasty Surgeons, Dr. Taylor and Dr. Sullivan can create the delicate structures and a normal appearing ear with less prominence.
+The procedure is also known as ear setback or ear pinning.
 There are many otoplasty techniques - Dr. Taylor and Dr. Sullivan will customize a treatment plan based on each individual.

 Otoplasty can often be performed under local anesthetic for adults or a short outpatient operation for children and teens.
 The otoplasty procedure is performed through incisions hidden behind the ear.
 Excess skin is removed and the cartilage is then sculpted and sutured to help create the natural folds, less prominence, and a better contour of the ear.

 Long-acting local anesthetic is instilled for post-operative comfort, and the incisions are closed with a combination of dissolving sutures and sutures that can easily and gently slide out one week later.

 Dr. Taylor and Dr. Sullivan often work together as a team to perform otoplasty.
 The operation takes approximately two hours.
 A soft headwrap is worn for 5 to 7 days, which can help reduce swelling and ease pressure.
 Patients recover quickly from the procedure and return home on the same day with limited discomfort.